Privacy Policy

 6. How Do We Handle Your Social Logins?

-We will use the information we receive only for the purposes described in this Privacy Notice or otherwise made clear to you on the relevant Services.
-Please note that we do not control and are not responsible for other uses of your personal information by your third-party social media provider.
+We use this information only for the purposes described in this Privacy Notice.
+We do not control and are not responsible for how Google uses your personal information outside of our Services.